Joel Augustus Rogers: Death

-Rogers died on March 26, 1966 in New York City.
+Rogers died on March 26, 1966, in New York City.
 He was survived by his wife, Helga M. Rogers.

 Other works

 Rogers' work was concerned with "the Great Black Man" theory of history.
 This theory presented history, specifically black history, as a mural of achievements by prominent black people.
 He devoted a significant amount of his professional life to unearthing facts about people of African ancestry, intending these findings to be a refutation of contemporary racist beliefs about the inferiority of blacks.
 Books such as 100 Amazing Facts about the Negro, Sex and Race, and World's Great Men of Color described remarkable black people throughout the ages and cited significant achievements of black people.
 He falsely asserted that several historical figures previously classified or assumed to be "white" (European), including Aesop, Cleopatra, and Hannibal, were "black".
 This was decades before research by later Afrocentric historians (overwhelmingly rejected by specialist consensus) tried to support some of his work.

 Rogers commented on the partial black ancestry of some prominent Europeans, including Alexander Pushkin and Alexandre Dumas, père.
 Similarly, Rogers claimed that several portraits of Charlotte of Mecklenburg-Strelitz, a direct ancestor of the British royal family, depicting her with "broad nostrils and heavy lips" indicated a "Negroid strain."
+Although popular among the general public, these claims are largely denounced by most scholars.

 Rogers' theories about race, sex and color can be found in his books Nature Knows No Color-Line, World's Great Men of Color.
 His pamphlet Five Negro Presidents provided what he said was evidence that some 19th- and 20th-century presidents of the United States had partially black ancestry.
 His research in this book inspired Auset Bakhufu's book Six Black Presidents: Black Blood: White Masks USA (1993).
 Neither of these has gained consensus.
-Scholar Henry Louis Gates, Jr., said that Rogers' pamphlet would "get the "Black History Wishful Thinking Prize," if one existed.
+Scholar Henry Louis Gates Jr., said that Rogers' pamphlet would "get the "Black History Wishful Thinking Prize," if one existed.